 One student from this semester took to the podium saying “Clemente is so supportive, everyone is so positive, and it’s been very encouraging – I’ve been able to complete all of the assignments to date and I haven’t had one extension!”

-Another student named Genaya, who has completed the first of four semesters said “starting Clemente has given me hope and I have developed confidence, skills and independence.
+Another student named Janaya, who has completed the first of four semesters said “starting Clemente has given me hope and I have developed confidence, skills and independence.
 Each week I look forward to seeing my peers that have now also become friends.
 I feel like I can be myself.”

-The written communication unit Genaya completed has helped her to improve her writing skills and even motivated her to start her own online blog.
+The written communication unit Janaya completed has helped her to improve her writing skills and even motivated her to start her own online blog.
 “I feel more excited about learning and have aspirations to continue as a university student at ACU in the future”.

-The journey Genaya is on and her dream to continue her tertiary study is certainly achievable as we have witnessed several Clemente students having been accepted into university and completing bachelor degrees, with some even going on to pursue their masters.
+The journey Janaya is on and her dream to continue her tertiary study is certainly achievable as we have witnessed several Clemente students having been accepted into university and completing bachelor degrees, with some even going on to pursue their masters.

 Helen, a previous Clemente student who attended last night's celebration, has just recently completed a Bachelor of Social Science.
 Helen was noted as a student “who was persistent in the face of challenges, and who was a support to colleagues and students in the Clemente program and in the broader ACU community”.
 Helen fashioned her robe and academic cap as she was called from the audience to receive her certificate of achievement.